People Of Occupied Kashmir Facing Hardships Due To Prolonged Curfew: Shah Mehmood Qureshi - UrduPoint

 He regretted that Indian lobby was influencing the international forums and added some powers were eyeing India as their future ally.

-He pointed out that 11 neighbouring countries had flatly refused to endorse the Citizenship Law, introduced by the Modi government in India.
+He pointed out that 11states had flatly refused to endorse the Citizenship Law, introduced by the Modi government in India.

 He prayed to Allah Almighty for an end to hardships of Indian and Occupied Kashmiri Muslims, solidarity of the country and brotherhood among its people.